 Modifications and Props

 Plant your hands on blocks.
-If you can’t reach the mat when you bend forward, decrease the intensity of the bend by planting your arms on blocks instead.
+If you can’t reach the mat when you bend forward, you can decrease this intense yoga pose by planting your arms on blocks instead.
 Place two blocks on either side of your right foot in step two (above).
 In step six, rest your fingertips on the blocks instead of the mat.

 Open the chest with reverse namaste.
 A spinal extension is insurance against hunching into the forward fold (very bad for posture).
 Taking reverse nasate with the hands opens the chest even more.
 In step four (above), fold your arms behind your back.
 Bring your palms together and rotate them so that your fingers face upward in anjali mudra.